aisingapore/TagUI/README.md

 Health Check|self-test and self-healing of dependencies

 # Cheat Sheet
+- XPath is robust for identification and used to check for a particular webpage element
+- XPath is checked in following order of priority full-xpath, id, name, class, title, text()

 Step|Parameters (and separator in bold)|Purpose
 :---|:-----------|:------
 tap / click|element to click|click on an element